2015 Fishtrap Fellowship Program

 In return for a Fishtrap Fellowship award, Fishtrap asks recipients to fully engage in the entire 2015 Summer Fishtrap program, enroll in a writing workshop, give a reading of their work, stay in the provided on-site housing, eat meals at the community-style cafeteria with other participants, and attend all readings and panel discussions throughout the week.
 In addition, we ask that Fellows list their Fishtrap Fellowship award on their CVs and promotional materials, in print and on the web whenever possible.

-To apply, click HERE, fill out the form, attach your submission and a $25 application fee by 5:00pm pacific time December 15, 2014.
+Applications accepted November 13 to December 15, 2014.
+During that time frame you can click HERE, to fill out the form, attach your submission and a $25 application fee.
+Application process closes at 5:00pm pacific time December 15, 2014.
 Submissions must be provided as a single .pdf document with the following elements for consideration.

 - One-Page Cover Letter.
 Explain why you feel you are a good fit for the Fellowship program and with Fishtrap as a whole.
 At the top of your letter include your name, contact information and genre for which you are applying: Poetry – Fiction – Nonfiction